 Nowadays, the skill and training necessary are only provided by fellowships, where leaders in the field train surgeons to be not only technically proficient, but to offer the complex individualized assessment and counseling that patients deserve prior to treatment.
 Next, your microsurgeon should offer their surgical success rates and pregnancy rates, as well as how often they perform the procedure.
 Use of an operating microscope, and being able to perform a 2-layer anastomosis are necessary to perform an EV.
 The vasal fluid should also be sampled and examined in the operating room since they are the main indicators of when to perform an EV.

 What can I do before the reversal to maximize my chance of success?

 For most people there is not much you need to change prior to the reversal to improve your success rates.
 Nevertheless, testosterone therapy in the months prior to the reversal, is an absolute reason to delay the reversal to a later date.
 Often testosterone therapy does not help your fertility status and can decrease your sperm count to zero.
 This is a potential problem because the presence of sperm at the time of surgery is the main indicator of what type of connection is made.
 Usually men who are on testosterone therapy that are seeking a vasectomy reversal are recommended to stop their testosterone and are placed on other medication.

-Dr. Shridharani proudly serves Chattanooga and Knoxville TN, Northern Georgia, Huntsville AL and the surrounding areas with advanced vasectomy reversal procedures.
+Dr. Shridharani proudly serves Chattanooga and Knoxville TN, Northern Georgia, and Huntsville AL and the surrounding areas with advanced vasectomy reversal procedures.
 Call (423) 778-4MEN (4636) to schedule an appointment today!